sport996/project-2-prompt/README.md

 #### Stretch Technical Goals

 - Make application responsive
-- Add more than 1 resource other than user
+- Add 2 or more resources other than user
 - Seed database with starter data for a resource
 - Use a 3rd party gem like [bootstrap](https://github.com/twbs/bootstrap-rubygem)
 - Use 3rd party API with [httparty](https://github.com/jnunemaker/httparty)